arianalopez30/project4/README.md

 [5]: https://localhost:8080/
 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

+ProjectID is conferencecentral-1080 so link would be http://conferencecentral-1080.appspot.com

 Explain Design Choices
 1) I made session and speaker both Strings.
 The speaker is a string because I don't have a list of specific users and the speakers could change at any moment.
 Session was made as a child of the Conference because it will never be orphaned.
 It will